reiner-13/Flappy-Bird-But-Harder/README.md

 # Flappy-Bird-But-Harder
-Flappy Bird clone with moving pipes.
+Flappy Bird clone with moving pipes made with pygame.